Peugeot 5008 SUV review

-The Peugeot 5008 is pitched at the Skoda Kodiaq and Nissan X-Trail.
-Being a seven-seater, it could also be regarded as a rival to the Kia Sorento, Hyundai Santa Fe and Land Rover Discovery Sport.
-During its facelift, the 5008 was given a styling overhaul to match the Peugeot 508 saloon, along with interior tweaks to boost its technology.
+The Peugeot 5008 fights for attention with a range of other highly successful SUVs, including the Skoda Kodiaq and Nissan X-Trail.
+As a seven-seater, the 5008 can also be seen as a rival to the Kia Sorento, Hyundai Santa Fe and Land Rover Discovery Sport.
+To keep pace with such strong competition, the 5008 has benefitted from a mid-life facelift that mirrors the style of the newer Peugeot 508.